-There are 3 restaurants.
 The evening buffet is served in the main restaurant and specialises in 'Alpandina' cuisine, a combination of local Andean produce and alpine techniques.
 Puye Restuarant has a more intimate atmosphere, while the barbecue by the river offers grilled trout and meat.
 There are 2 bars, a library, a living room with a large fireplace and a games room.
-Don't miss the 3 private thermal baths which are fed by volcanic hot springs - a perfect place to relax under a star-filled sky after a day of exploring the Colca Valley!
+Don't miss the hotel's 4 private thermal pools which are fed by volcanic hot springs - a perfect place to relax under a star-filled sky after a day of exploring the Colca Valley!

 The Eco-spa at Colca Lodge has been carefully designed to offer a unique sensation of wellbeing, comfort and total relaxation in natural surroundings on the banks of the Colca River.
 Treatments offered here include massage and facials.
 There is a steam room and a jacuzzi, which use natural geothermal energy.

 Open: Colca Lodge is open all year.

 Rooms: There are 45 guest rooms built around the courtyards and gardens with views of the valley.
 Rooms are rustic in style.
 They have small, en-suite bathrooms.
 The 27 standard rooms have small terraces.
 There are 15 quadruple rooms with beds on the mezzanine floor.
 There are 2 suites which are ideal for families and a honeymoon suite with its own Jacuzzi.
 All rooms have heating, hot water, mini bar, safe and a terrace, but no TVs.
 Hot water bottles are put in the beds at night which are always very welcome on cold nights.

 Activities: Exploring the Colca Valley, trekking, horse riding, guided trekking in Colca Canyon, watching Andean condors, visiting the pre-Inca ruins at Uyo Uyo and local villages.
 Guests can hire mountain bikes for independent exploration.
 Some excursions need to be paid for locally.
-At the lodge guests can indulge is spa treatments and bathe in the thermal springs by the river and relax in the gardens.
+At the lodge guests can indulge in spa treatments, bathe in the thermal springs by the river and relax in the gardens.